 “Sesame Street” has been an iconic kids’ property for decades.
 What do you think has allowed it to continue to withstand the test of time?

-The values that Sesame Street exemplifies like kindness, respect, and inclusion are timeless, while the Sesame model allows us to continually re-evaluate what issues are affecting our global audience.
+like kindness, respect, and inclusion are timeless, while the Sesame model allows us to continually re-evaluate what issues are affecting our global audience.
 We have a dedicated team of producers who maintain the standards and integrity of the show while maximizing the entertainment value.

 And, of course, there’s the magic of the Muppets.
 They have a unique ability to spark deep, often immediate, personal connections with kids.
 Elmo is pure love.
 Big Bird is friendship.
 Oscar is definitely the contrarian.
 Grover demonstrates task persistence.
 Abby models problem-solving and creative thinking.
 Cookie Monster is the poster child of instant gratification, but he’s been working hard on his delayed gratification skills.
 The characters help kids learn not just academic basics, but social-emotional and executive function skills – like making friends, self-control, persistence, and inclusivity.

 What is the current biggest trend of industry disruption that you see due to the pandemic, and what’s the biggest industry disruption you see on the horizon that would have happened regardless?

 COVID-19 had an immediate impact on Sesame Workshop.
 We had to transition almost instantly to a 100% remote work environment.
 We were still producing

 and some [employees] had to deal with poor internet service at home.
 One puppeteer had to use a shower curtain as a backdrop.
 Another one had to deal with noisy neighbors and street traffic.
 Everybody had to learn how to work at home.
 But we also recognized families’ sudden critical need for help, and we adjusted how we developed content to respond to current events.